joemoose/psiops/Ideas/zones/psiops-zone-system.md

 **Reading the table:** Advantage = roll with advantage (or bonus die, or +modifier, per your resolution system).
 Disadvantage = roll with disadvantage.
 Impossible = no roll; the action simply cannot succeed at that range.
 Normal = unmodified roll.

 **Design note on Contact disadvantage for rifles:** The Disadvantage at Contact for long guns reflects real doctrine — rifles are awkward in a grapple.
-This creates a meaningful pull toward drawing a sidearm when an enemy closes, which is a satisfying tactical decision.
+This creates a meaningful pull to draw a sidearm when an enemy closes in, which is a satisfying tactical decision.

 ### Optional: Zone Trait Modifiers Stack with Range